awsdocs/amazon-athena-user-guide/doc_source/querying-with-prepared-statements.md

 ### PREPARE<a name="querying-with-prepared-statements-prepare"></a>

 Prepares a statement to be run at a later time\.
 Prepared statements are saved in the current workgroup with the name that you specify\.
 The statement can include parameters in place of literals to be replaced when the query is run\.
-Parameters to be replaced by values are represented by question marks\.
+Parameters to be replaced by values are denoted by question marks\.

 #### Syntax<a name="querying-with-prepared-statements-prepare-syntax"></a>